POLLUTION MATTERS: EXPLORING POLLUTION THROUGH DANCE 3-5

 Work Session

-• Divide the class into partners.
+• Divide the class into groups of three to four students.

 Closing Reflection